Greenland: Climate change

+The mass of Greenland's ice sheet has declined an average 266 billion metric tons per year since 2002.

-The Greenland ice sheet always loses some mass from ice calving at its coasts, but it used to balance this on average by the accumulation of snowfall.
-However, Greenland has been warming since around 1900, and starting in the 1980s, the losses became larger than the gains.
-After 1996, Greenland has not had a single year when it did not lose mass on average.
-In the 2010s, the Greenland ice sheet melted at its fastest rate during at least the past 12,000 years, and is on track to exceed that later in the century.
-In 2012, 2019 and 2021, so-called "massive melting events" occurred, when practically the entire surface of the ice sheet was melting and no accumulation took place.
+The Greenland ice sheet continually loses some mass from ice calving at its coasts, but this used to be balanced by the accumulation of snowfall.
+However, Greenland has been warming since around 1900, and from the 1980s the losses became larger than the gains.
+After 1996, Greenland has not had a single year when it did not lose ice mass on average.
+In the 2010s, the Greenland ice sheet melted at its fastest rate for at least the past 12,000 years and it is on track to exceed that later in the 21st century.
+In 2012, 2019 and 2021, so-called "massive melting events" occurred when practically the entire surface of the ice sheet was melting and no accumulation took place.
 During the 2021 event, rain fell at Greenland's highest point for the first time in recorded history, an event so unexpected that the research station at the summit had no rain gauges for the occasion.

-As with the ice loss elsewhere, the melting of Greenland contributes to sea level rise.
-Between 2012 and 2017, this melting added an average of 0.68 mm per year, equal to 37% of sea level rise from land ice sources (excluding thermal expansion of water from the continual increase in the ocean heat content).
-By the end of the century, the melting of Greenland alone will add between ~6 cm if the temperature change is kept below 2 C-change, to around 13 cm if the most intense climate change scenario with ever-increasing greenhouse gas emissions is followed.
+As with the ice loss elsewhere in the world, the melting contributed and continues to contribute to sea level rise.
+Between 2012 and 2017, the Greenland melting added an average of 0.68 mm per year, equal to 37% of sea level rise from land ice sources (excluding thermal expansion of water from the continual increase in the ocean heat content).
+By the end of the 21st century, the melting of Greenland alone is projected to add between ~6 cm if the temperature change is kept below 2 C-change, to around 13 cm if the most intense climate change scenario with ever-increasing greenhouse gas emissions is assumed.
 Under this scenario, the worst case for Greenland melting could reach 33 cm of sea level rise equivalent.
-The large quantities of fresh meltwater also affect the Atlantic meridional overturning circulation (AMOC) by diluting key currents, slowing it down.
-Due to this meltwater input, the circulation may even collapse outright with widespread detrimental effects, although research suggests this is likely only if the highest possible warming is sustained for multiple centuries.
+The large quantities of meltwater also affect the Atlantic meridional overturning circulation by diluting key currents, slowing it down.
+Due to this input of fresh meltwater, the circulation may even collapse outright with widespread detrimental effects, although research suggests this is likely only if the highest possible warming is sustained for multiple centuries.